House Bill 777

 Unfortunately, a few bad apples in the payment processing space have given the entire industry a bad reputation.
-While the standard merchant services agreement is a three contract with a $495 cancellation fee, most business owners don’t know that until they go to cancel and are assessed or threatened with a penalty.
+While the standard merchant services agreement is a three-year contract with a $495 cancellation fee, most business owners don’t know that until they go to cancel and are assessed or threatened with a penalty.
 The reason they don’t know it is because this fee often isn’t disclosed on the agreement that they sign.
-Rather, the signature page will say something like, “By signing this document, you are agreeing to our terms of services which can be found here:” and then there’s a url to a .pdf document that often 75+ pages long.
+Rather, the signature page will say something like, “By signing this document, you are agreeing to our terms of services which can be found here:” and then there’s a URL to a .pdf document that is often 75+ pages long.
 Buried deep within that document are the terms of the contract.
 These include but are not limited to the cancellation fee(s), liquidated damages, and renewal terms.
 Even worse, some companies require you to be an account holder and login to view/download the terms of services agreement.
-So, you have to agree to terms and services that you cannot review until after you've agreed to them.
-That's not only absurd, it's unethical.
+So, you have to agree to terms and services that you cannot review until after you’ve agreed to them.
+That’s not only absurd, it’s unethical.

 For clarification, liquidated damages are fees/fines assessed to the small business because the merchant services provider (MSP) is claiming that by the merchant going elsewhere, they are causing financial harm to the MSP, thus they’ll assess an additional fee for the remaining time on the agreement.
 The fee is anywhere from $25 to $250 per month for every month remaining on the cancelled agreement.
-So, if the MSP states in the terms and services that the cancellation fee is $495 and the liquidated damages are $100/mo for every month remaining on the contract, a business who terminates their agreement 12 months in with 24 months remaining, will be assed a total penalty of $495 + $2400 = $2895.
+So, if the MSP states in the terms and services that the cancellation fee is $495 and the liquidated damages are $100/mo for every month remaining on the contract, a business that terminates their agreement 12 months in with 24 months remaining, will be assessed a total penalty of $495 + $2400 = $2895.

 HB777 was created to bring more transparency and fairness to the payment processing industry.
 It requires that the length of the contract, the cancellation fee(s), liquidated damages, contract renewal date, and contact information for the MSP be conspicuously listed on the agreement that the business owner signs in 12pt bold font, and each term needs to be acknowledged by being initialed.
 The bill also requires that the merchant be provided with a copy of the agreement (either physically or digitally) at the time the agreement is signed.

-Lastly, it does not allow for MSP’s to reset their cancellation fee(s), liquidated damages, or any other penalties upon renewal of the agreement.
+Lastly, it does not allow MSPs to reset their cancellation fee(s), liquidated damages, or any other penalties upon renewal of the agreement.
 This means that once a merchant has completed the original term of the agreement and it renews into an additional term, the MSP cannot charge any fines or penalties if the merchant cancels the agreement and goes with another provider.

 This bill applies to any bank, merchant services provider, independent sales organization, or any of their affiliates, subsidiaries, and representatives regardless of where said companies or persons are located.
 It protects any business located in Maryland that has 50 employees or less and processes $2 Million or less in credit card transactions per year.

 House Bill 777 is enforced by the Commissioner of Financial Regulation under the authorities granted in Title 2, Subtitle 1.
 The fines assessed are up to $10,000 for the first offense and up to $25,000 for each subsequent violation.
-The full text of the bill can be found here
+The full text of the bill can be found here.

 500 North Calvert Street, Suite 402